AnonymusDeveloper2019/PastBuilds/README.md

 - `comment` git comment of the commit
 - `fix` a JSON object to store any info from any future fix

-# Analyce results
+# Analyzing results

-Once all commits was checked, we could analyce the results using a JupyterNotebook:
+Once all commits was checked, we could analyze the results using a JupyterNotebook:

 ```
 jupyter-notebook